Collect financial contributions

 Money contributed to a Collective goes to the bank account of the Fiscal Host.
 When someone wants to be paid, they submit an expense through your Collective page.
 After you approve it, the person is reimbursed via PayPal.

-Expenses are visible publicly, so everyone can see how much money was spent and on what (though private details like emails, names, and addresses are only visible to that user and the Collective admins).
+Expenses are visible publicly, so everyone can see how much money was spent and on what (though private details like emails, names, and addresses are only visible to that user and the admins).

 Like most other crowdfunding platforms, Open Collective takes a 5% commission (plus payment processing fees, approximately 3%).
+This fee may be waived for charity projects (more info).

 Another additional fee may apply depending on the Fiscal Host (often 5%).
 A fiscal host is the organization that maintains the bank account behind the scenes and takes care of bookkeeping, taxes, etc. If you operate an organization that can provide these services, you can fiscally host your own Collective, incurring no fiscal hosting fee.